rya-sge/access-denied/_posts/2022-11-12-google-xss-game.md

 Quick summary of XSS:

-- An XSS (Cross-Site Scripting) attack is a security vulnerability that allows an attacker to inject malicious scripts into web pages viewed by other users.
+An XSS (Cross-Site Scripting) attack is a security vulnerability that allows an attacker to inject malicious scripts into web pages viewed by other users.

-- Consequence: These scripts can steal sensitive data (like cookies or session tokens), deface websites, or redirect users to malicious sites.
+XSS exploits occur when user input is improperly sanitized or validated, allowing attackers to inject their malicious script

-- Cause: XSS exploits occur when user input is improperly sanitized or validated, allowing attackers to inject their malicious script
+These scripts can steal sensitive data (like cookies or session tokens), deface websites, or redirect users to malicious sites.

-- There are three main types of XSS: **stored**, **reflected**, and **DOM-based**, each differing in how and where the malicious code is injected and executed.
+There are three main types of XSS: **stored**, **reflected**, and **DOM-based**, each differing in how and where the malicious code is injected and executed.

 To begin, some useful resources